Private First Class

-After months of training, the 442nd left Camp Shelby for Camp Patrick Henry, Virginia, on April 22, 1944.
+After a year of training, the 442nd left Camp Shelby for Camp Patrick Henry, Virginia, on April 22, 1944.
 They shipped out to the Mediterranean Theater of Operations in a large convoy of troop ships on May 2 and arrived in Naples, Italy, on May 28.

 Mon participated in the Rome-Arno Campaign in Italy.
 The 442nd was then sent to France to join in the Rhineland-Vosges Campaign.
 He was in the battles that captured the towns of Bruyères, Belmont, and Biffontaine, and the fighting during the Rescue of the Lost Battalion.
 He was wounded in action in October 1944 while in the Vosges Mountains.
 According to the hospital record, he was hit by rifle fire in the thorax and abdomen.
 Mon was discharged from the hospital in December and returned to duty with the 442nd, then in southern France for the Rhineland-Maritime Alps Campaign.
 While he was in the Champagne Campaign, as the Maritime Alps Campaign was nicknamed, it was reported in the Spokesman Review that he was one of four Japanese American soldiers from Spokane fighting in the French Alps.